 A number of programs are offered to parents and caregivers throughout the year.
-These programs, conducted by Administrative Personnel and the Learning Support teachers, introduce parents and caregivers to activities, which can be used at home to complement school learning.
+These programs, conducted by the Leadership Team and the Learning Support teachers, introduce parents and caregivers to activities, which can be used at home to complement school learning.
 We have adopted the motto 'enjoy learning together'.
 These programs are advertised to parents and caregivers well in advance.
 We welcome your participation – please join us.

 As part of the school’s planning process, the following goals were suggested by the Parents and Citizens’ Association for parents:

 - to display a positive attitude towards the school e.g. attending school functions, supporting school programs

 - to be familiar with procedures e.g. school day routine, tuckshop ordering routine